hkneptune/CopyHandler/readme.scripts.txt

-This directory contains scripts aiding with releasing new Copy Handler versions.
+The scripts/ directory contains scripts aiding with releasing new Copy Handler versions.

 Scripts requirements:
 - ActivePerl (for tagging debug symbols with source server information)